 Pottstown, PA 19464

 The Academy of Notre Dame (NDA) is authorized under federal law to enroll non-immigrant students.
 International student applicants are always welcome at the Academy of Notre Dame.
-Only girls are accepted in our Upper School, while the Lower School is co-ed.
-Although in-school tutoring services are offered, all students are expected to be fluent in English.
+All students are expected to be fluent in English.
 Applications are accepted for fall entry.
 Our Upper School's International Program is designed to be long-term, leading to an earned diploma.
 It is not a short-term exchange program.
 For international program tuition, please contact the International Program office at email@example.com.

-All international students, even those who are 18, are required to apply to the Academy through an agency, and may reside either with a host family or with a parent or adult family member living in the local area.
+All international students, even those who are 18, are required to apply to the Academy through an agency, and may reside either with a host family or with a parent.
+Students are expected to be represented by an agency for the duration of their enrollment, even if living with a parent.
 Arranging for an accommodation is the responsibility of the student’s placement agency, though the Academy will provide assistance in identifying potential host families.
 Living arrangements are to be coordinated among the host family, placement agency and student's parents.

 All international students/agencies should take the following steps in order to be considered for admission to the Academy of Notre Dame: